codeadamca/github-contributions/README.md

-# A Tool to Embed GitHub Contributions On Your Web Page
+# Embed GitHub Contributions On Your Web Page

 A basic tool to fetch a GitHub user's contributions table and display it in an `iframe`.
 This provides developers the ability to embed a GutHub contributions table into a portfolio.